 Subsequent follow-up therapy sessions are generally 90 minutes unless discussed otherwise ahead of time.
-These may be either partially covered/reimbursable through your in-network insurance as a 53+ minute follow-up psychotherapy session or fully covered (sometimes insurance companies will reimburse therapy sessions that run longer than 53+ minutes, and I can attempt to bill yours).
-Similar to the initial evaluation, the professional hour of service fee for video review (typically at at a block rate of $100-200 depending on time required for the session review) will be your responsibility.
+If you use in-network insurance, these sessions themselves are reimbursed your in-network insurance as a 53+ minute follow-up psychotherapy session; however, similar to the initial evaluation, the professional hour of service fee for video review (typically at at a block rate of $100-200 depending on time required for the session review) will be your responsibility.
 Again, I can estimate what your in-network insurance will cover and charge you directly for the difference.

 If I am considered out-of-network with your insurance, I can provide you with a super-bill to submit to your insurance company.
-You will be responsible for all treatment costs at the beginning of the appointment.
+You will be responsible for all appointment service costs at the beginning of the appointment.

 Please note: insurance typically covers what they determine to be "medically necessary" treatment.
 This generally would include individual therapy for diagnosed medical/mental health conditions as determined by the DSM-5-TR (e.g., depression, anxiety, bipolar disorder, PTSD, other trauma conditions) and for which many people seek therapy.
 On occasion, though, there are people for whom ISTDP can be very helpful but who may not meet criteria for a condition covered by insurance.
 In cases like these, and more generally, you would be responsible for covering any costs not paid by insurance (fees are due at the beginning of the session).
 I recommend checking your insurance plan for details of what is covered and what is not.
 I can explain this further if necessary prior to scheduling an initial session.

 For additional insurance, online video-based therapy, fee-related questions/information, and cancellation information, please see the For Patients page.

 I am a member of PsyPact and I am able to provide online ISTDP to residents of 31 states and Washington D.C.
 The states/areas shaded in dark blue on the map at the bottom of the page are participating PsyPact states.